-Apart from these industries, companies belonging to food and beverage, oil and gas (O&G), fashion, and many other industries also need constant security monitoring and log management services.
+Apart from these industries, companies belonging to Food and Beverage, oil and gas (O&G), fashion, and many other industries also need constant security monitoring and log management services.

-How Does a Security Operations Center Help?
+How Does a SOC Help?

 For the Payment Card Industry (PCI), it is mandatory to maintain a Security Operations Center.
 According to the PCI Compliance Security Standard Council, any merchant processing and storing credit card data should be PCI compliant.
 PCI compliance helps to ensure secure online transactions and protection against identity theft.